-Darren has worked in the fields of design and branding for 23 years alongside a range of companies, from media outlets (such as Autocar, PistonHeads and Classic & Sports Car) and directly for McLaren.
+Darren has worked in the fields of graphic design and branding for 23 years alongside a range of companies, from media outlets (such as Autocar, PistonHeads and Classic & Sports Car) and now as an automotive HMI designer for McLaren Automotive.
 “I’ve tried to work with brands I have a passion for, and have been lucky enough to do so.”

 Darren cites a number of automotive artists as inspiration for his work: “Influences are everywhere, but for years I’ve been collecting vintage posters by Géo Ham who really has inspired me.
 I have a selection of 1970s Monaco Grand Prix prints in my studio and they always remind me to ask: ‘Would I hang this design on my wall?’
 If the answer is ‘yes’ the design continues, if I’m not happy with it, it gets binned."

 In addition to having a passion for his artwork, Darren is equally enthusiastic about the subject matter.
 He is the owner of a classic 1994 Rover Mini (owned for 20 years), 1990 Mk1 Mazda MX-5 and a classic Subaru Impreza Turbo 2000 Estate which is used to haul poster stock and equipment to shows.

 “I’d like to expand Motive Culture to work in partnership with other established brands too – offering bespoke commissions to promote their products.
 Some watch companies establish these relationships, so it would be great to produce licensed collaborations.
 We're currently establishing connections with a selection of companies.”

 Sharing poster chat with Magnus Walker, renowned Porsche ambassador.